Cole Palmer: Style of play

-A playmaker, Palmer predominantly plays as an attacking midfielder in the number ten role, although he is also capable of playing as a winger on either flank.
-He is known for his record and mentality at penalties, passing, and dribbling, while also creating and scoring goals.
-He also often attempts long range shots and cuts inside the opposition line.
-While predominantly left-footed, he is also capable with his right foot.
-He has been frequently described by media sources as among the best attacking midfielders in world football.
+A playmaker, Palmer predominantly plays centrally as an attacking midfielder, although he is also capable of operating as a winger on both flanks.
 Citing Wayne Rooney as inspiration, Palmer says he enjoys "street football style, playing freely and creatively".
-Palmer has also been praised in the media for his ability to perform in big games and tournament finals, being described as a "big game player"; Palmer has himself said that he enjoys playing in finals.
+He is known for passing, ball-carrying, vision, and attacking intelligence.
+He frequently cuts inside the opposition's defensive line to shoot or create chances for teammates.
+Although predominantly left-footed, he is also adept with his right foot.
+Between 2024 and 2025, he was frequently praised by media sources as one of the best players in world football, as well as for his ability to perform in high-pressure matches, earning the description of a "big game player".
+Palmer himself has said that he enjoys playing in tournament finals.

 Reception

-Former Bristol City and Sunderland manager Lee Johnson described Palmer as a "matador showing his shoulder" and praised his technical ability.
-Palmer's calmness on the pitch, especially when taking penalties was also lauded, earning him the nickname "Cold Palmer".
-He responded to this by celebrating goals with his arms crossed with hands rubbing his shoulders, a move he has attributed to his former Manchester City teammate Morgan Rogers.
+Former Bristol City and Sunderland manager Lee Johnson described Palmer as "a matador showing his shoulder", and praised his technical ability.
+Palmer's composure on the pitch, particularly when taking penalties, has also been lauded, earning him the nickname "Cold Palmer".
+He responded to this by celebrating goals with his arms crossed and his hands rubbing his shoulders, a gesture he has attributed to his former Manchester City teammate, and current Chelsea teammate, Morgan Rogers.

+Outside football

+Business interests and sponsorships

+Palmer has endorsement deals with Nike, Burberry, Beats by Dre, Toshiba, and Coca-Cola.
+In November 2024, he applied to the Intellectual Property Office to trademark the term "Cold Palmer"; the trademark was registered the following October.

+Media

+Palmer is an ambassador for the EA Sports' EA Sports FC video game series and appeared in gameplay reveal advertisements for FC 25, FC 26, and FC 27.

+In June 2026, Palmer and Chelsea teammate João Pedro appeared in American pop singer Madonna's promotional short film Confessions II, during the "Danceteria" segment.

+Personal life

+Palmer is of Afro-Kittitian descent on his father's side of the family.
+His great-grandparents were part of the Windrush generation and migrated to the United Kingdom in 1955, while his grandfather followed in 1960.
+Palmer wears boots emblazoned with the flags of England and Saint Kitts and Nevis.